dexturr/eslint-plugin-ember-extra-linting/docs/rules/ember-require-service-used.md

 ### Options

-There are currently no configuration options for this rule
+There are currently no options for this rule.

 ## When Not To Use It